Arshad Ahsanuddin, MD

 Research Interests

 Dr. Miller’s general interests center around investigation of factors that increase risk for cardiovascular and metabolic disease, and strategies of prevention and healthy aging.
-Recent projects include cell culture experiments and a small clinical trial investigating the effects of a dietary supplement, methylsulfonylmethane (‘MSM’), on cardiometabolic health.
-Another ongoing study aims to assess the effects of pain and sleep quality on outcomes of a cardiac rehab program.
+Recent projects include cell culture experiments and a small clinical trial investigating the effects of a dietary supplement on cardiometabolic health.
+Another ongoing study aims to assess the effects of 12hr night and day shifts on metabolic health.

 Debasis Mondal, PhD